-With technology-specific counters and comprehensive network insights, Ruxit already provides a ton of value in the process-monitoring domain.
-Ruxit measures many valuable metrics and alerts you whenever problems are detected within processes.
+With technology-specific counters and comprehensive network insights, Dynatrace already provides a ton of value in the process-monitoring domain.
+Dynatrace measures many valuable metrics and alerts you whenever problems are detected within processes.
 Sometimes though, this just isn’t enough.

 Particularly when working with network metrics like retransmissions and traffic it’s important that you know the volume and quality of communication between processes.
 Only then can you properly diagnose and troubleshoot problems that occur within the connections between vital application-infrastructure components.